Mouse Droid

 - The mouse droid uses tools to remove a defective part

-- The mouse droid installes a spare part
+- The mouse droid installs a spare part

-- Above steps are repeated for other goals
+- Above steps are repeated for further mission objectives

 - The mouse droid returns to its base location (see Glossary)